 To Prepare the Ingredients

-- If your pork slices are thicker than ⅛ inch (3 mm), cut several slits on the connective tissue (the white area) between the meat and fat.
+- Now, prepare ¾ lb thinly sliced pork loin.
+If your pork slices are thicker than ⅛ inch (3 mm), cut several slits on the connective tissue (the white area) between the meat and fat.
 Red meat and fat have different elasticities, and they will shrink and expand at different rates as they cook.
-These slits will allow the pork slices to stay nice and flat while pan-frying and prevent them from curling up.
+These slits will allow the pork to stay flat while pan-frying and prevent it from curling up.

-- Sprinkle the rest of the ginger juice and sake on the pork slices.
+- Sprinkle the other half of the ginger juice and 1 Tbsp sake on the pork slices.
+Set aside for 5 minutes.
+Tip: Sake and ginger juice helps to remove the pork‘s gamey odor.

 To Cook the Pork

 - Preheat a large frying pan over medium-high heat.
-When the pan is hot, add the oil.
+When the pan is hot, add 1-2 Tbsp neutral oil.
 Then, add the pork slices in a single layer, turning them over once the bottom is golden brown.
-Cook in batches so the meat sears properly instead of steaming in an overcrowded pan.
+Cook in batches so the meat sears properly; you don‘t want to steam the pork in an overcrowded pan.

 - When the pork is no longer pink, transfer to a plate.
 Make sure not to overcook the pork at this stage as we will continue to cook it in the sauce later.